 House Bolting Los Angeles and Surrounding Areas in California

-House bolting or earthquake retrofitting is a process that ties a home together.
-It increases the resistance to earthquake damage & decreases the risk of injury.
+House bolting, or earthquake retrofitting, is a process that literally ties a home together.
+It increases the resistance to earthquake damage and decreases the risk of injury.
 In short, it significantly strengthens your home.

 Weinstein Retrofitting Systems is the premier residential and commercial seismic retrofitting specialist in Los Angeles, Orange and Ventura County and the surrounding areas in California.

 Since the Northridge earthquake of ’94, we have successfully retrofitted over 7000 homes in accordance with LA Department of Building & Safety, as well as FEMA’s guidelines.

 A safe home is one that can withstand earthquake shocking forces and is a home built on a firm foundation.
 By securely fastening the house to the foundation and securely connecting the house components together, the chances of withstanding the next earthquake are greatly improved.

 This is achieved by installing and bolting the house to its foundation with varying styles of foundation anchors and straps.
 These anchors and straps suppress horizontal and vertical movement.